pwyf/ati/2018/agencies/sweden-sida.md

 Sweden-SIDA publishes on a monthly basis to the IATI Registry.

- While most indicators are published in the IATI Standard, the quality of the information provided needs further improvement as for seven indicators no up to date information was provided.
+Most of the information captured in the Index is available on the IATI Registry, however for some indiators no updated information could be found.
+It was however available on the organisation's website in most cases and has be accepted as such.

-All organisational planning indicators are published to IATI but the allocation policy, the audit and the country strategies provided were out of date and the procurement policy was not accessible.
-However, current versions of all these documents can be found on Sweden-SIDA’s website.
+All organisational planning indicators are published to the IATI Registry but a number of documents were out of date or could not be accessed.
+Current versions of all these planning and strategic documents can be found on Sweden-SIDA’s website instead.

-Financial and budgetary information is provided in the comparable IATI format, apart from capital spend.
-Sweden-SIDA does well for disbursement and expenditures as well as commitments.
-Disaggregated budgets, project budgets and project budget documents are areas where there is room for improvement.
+All financial and budgetary information is made available in an open and comparable format, apart from capital spend.
+Sweden-SIDA does particularly well for disbursement and expenditures as well as commitments.
+However, there is room for improvement in the provision of forward looking budgets as well as more detailed project budgets.

-Sweden-SIDA does well on all of the project attributes indicators, except planned dates and sub-national location which are two of the lowest scoring indicators.
+Sweden-SIDA does well on all of the project attributes indicators, except for planned dates and sub-national location which are two of the lowest scoring indicators.

 Sweden-SIDA performs well on joined-up development indicators, namely aid type, flow type, finance type, tied aid status and conditions.
-However, contracts and tenders published to IATI were out of date.
-Contracts can consistently be found elsewhere while tenders are not consistently available.
+However, no current contracts and tenders could be found on the IATI Registry.
+Contracts can consistently be found elsewhere while tenders cold be found sometimes.

-Sweden-SIDA scores on all performance indicators but reviews and evaluations.
-The documents for this indicator in the IATI format were out of date and current ones are only sometimes published in other formats.
+Sweden-SIDA scores on all performance indicators but project reviews and evaluations.
+Current reviews and evaluations are sometimes published in other formats.
 While available in the IATI format, objectives, pre-project impact appraisals and results are among the lowest scoring indicators.

+While most indicators are published in the IATI Standard, the quality of the information provided needs further improvement as for seven indicators no up to date information was provided.

 ---

-Recommendations go here.
+Sweden-SIDA should ensure that its IATI data is kept up-to-date and made accessible for users, along with other major international donors' data.

+Sweden-SIDA should make further improvement to provide forward-looking financial and budgetary information, at the organisation and poject levels.

+It should also make efforts to publish more sub-national location information of its projects as well as other low scoring indicators suh as results and pre-project impact appraisals.

+To demonstrate the impact of transparency on development work, Sweden-SIDA should take responsibility to promote the use of the data they publish, internally to promote coordination and effectiveness; and externally to explore online and in-person feedback loops, including at country level.

 ---